Jam with other users in GarageBand for iPhone

 Tap the Settings button in the control bar.

-On iPhone SE, iPhone 8, iPhone 7, or iPhone 6s, tap the Settings button in the control bar, then tap Song Settings.
+On iPhone SE, tap the Settings button in the control bar, then tap Song Settings.

 Tap Jam Session.